Petersburg man pleads guilty to fatally shooting teen for pair of Air Jordan sneakers

 People are also reading…

-Thorpe, then 18, wanted to trade a pair of shoes his girlfriend gave him that did not fit for a pair that was the right size - but more expensive - but he brought counterfeit cash to his meeting with Felder to pay for them.
+Thorpe, then 18, wanted to trade a pair of shoes his girlfriend gave him that did not fit for a pair that was the right size, but was more expensive.
+But he brought counterfeit cash to his meeting with Felder to pay for them.

 The series of events unfolded about 10:50 p.m. in the parking lot of the Exxon station at 9900 Chester Road, just off state Route 288.
 Thorpe’s friend, Cameron Harper, also 18, had purchased sneakers from Felder before, and he arranged for the three of them to meet to make a shoe deal, according to the prosecution’s summary of facts.